Medication Regimen Extraction From Medical Conversations

 The network is a sequence-to-sequence attention model that can both copy a word from the input $I$ containing $P$ word tokens or generate a word from its vocabulary $vocab$, to produce the output sequence.

-First, the tokens of the $I$ are converted to embeddings and are fed one-by-one to the encoder, a single bi-LSTM layer, which encodes the tokens in $I$ into a sequence of hidden states - $H=encoder(I)$, where $ H=[h_1...h_P]$.

-For each decoder time step $t$, in a loop, we compute, 1) attention $a_t$ (using the last decoder state $s_{t-1}$), over the input tokens $I$, and 2) the decoder state $s_t$ using $a_t$.
+First, embeddings of the input tokens are fed one-by-one to the encoder, a single bi-LSTM layer which encodes the tokens into hidden states - $H = encoder(I)$, where $H = [h_1...h_P]$.
+For each decoder time step $t$, in a loop, we compute, 1) attention $a_t$ (using the last decoder state $s_{t-1}$), over the input, and 2) the decoder state $s_t$ using $a_t$.
 Then, at each time step, using both $a_t$ and $s_t$ we can find the probability $P_t(w)$, of producing a word $w$ (from both $vocab$ and $I$).
-For convenience, we denote the attention and the decoder as $decoder_{pg}(H)=P(w)$, where $P(w)=[P_1(w)...P_T(w)]$.
+For convenience, we denote the attention and the decoder as $decoder_{pg}(H) = P(w)$, where $P(w) = [P_1(w)...P_T(w)]$.
 The output can then be decoded from $P(w)$, which is decoded until it produces an `end of output token' or the number of steps reach the maximum allowed limit.